-Once again, this is just a quick overview.
-I have a number of books and blog posts on laying and detailing track in P48.
-Right-O’-Way will be your main supplier of ties, rail, spikes and essential details that lift model track to another level.
-Handlaying track is something I enjoy but also recognize it isn’t for every one.
+This is just a quick overview.
+I have a number of books and blog posts on laying and detailing track.
 Whether you choose to try handlaying or not, the resources below will help you get going.
 With the exception of OST books, these are not affiliate links.
 Since I build my own turnouts I have no experience with the custom builders.
 They are recommended by others and the work looks top notch.

 Books by OST Publications

 A complete guide to hand laying, detailing and weathering track in quarter-inch scale.